PHPCSStandards/PHP_CodeSniffer/.github/CONTRIBUTING.md

 ```

 Kind request to add only one new XML file per PR to make the PR easier to review.

+### Other tasks

+There are also tasks looking for contributions, which don't necessarily fall into the above categories.

+#### Issues marked with "Status: waiting for opinions"

+Proposals for new features, proposals for (structural) changes to PHP_CodeSniffer itself or to the contributor workflow, will initially be marked with the ["Status: waiting for opinions"](https://github.com/PHPCSStandards/PHP_CodeSniffer/labels/Status%3A%20waiting%20for%20opinions) label.

+This is an open invitation for interested parties to gather their thoughts about the issue and to leave their opinion.

+> Kind request: If you don't have something to add to the discussion, but do want to indicate a positive or negative opinion on a topic, please add an emoji on the original post instead of leaving a comment.

+#### Issues marked with "Status: needs investigation"

+Sometimes an issue has been identified, but it has not yet been pinpointed what the exact cause of the problem is.

+Other times, like with syntax changes in PHP itself, PHP_CodeSniffer _may_, or _may not_, handle them correctly and this will need verification.

+Issues like these will be marked with the ["Status: needs investigation"](https://github.com/PHPCSStandards/PHP_CodeSniffer/labels/Status%3A%20needs%20investigation) and investigating those can be a good way to learn more about the source code of PHP_CodeSniffer.

+#### Issues marked with "Status: help wanted"

+If you don't know where to start, having a browse through issues marked with the ["Status: help wanted"](https://github.com/PHPCSStandards/PHP_CodeSniffer/labels/Status%3A%20help%20wanted) and/or the ["Status: good first issue"](https://github.com/PHPCSStandards/PHP_CodeSniffer/labels/Status%3A%20good%20first%20issue) labels.

 ## Contributing With Code